 Brisbane is the state capital of Queensland and is the third most populated city in Australia.
 Brisbane is a “business city”, so unlike Sydney or Melbourne, there isn’t a lot of culture here.
 It’s a place where people work during the week, and then go to the coast on the weekends.
 South Bank has some nice restaurants, and there are some decent pubs, but overall, the city isn’t one of the most exciting places to visit in Australia.
 However, it’s worth a stop to hang out on South Bank (which I loved).
 There are several major cultural events in August and September, so this may be an ideal time to visit.

-- Budget Hotel Prices: A budget hotel room will cost you about $90-150 USD per night.
+Budget hotel prices – A budget hotel room will cost you about $60 USD for a single room, and can range $90-150 USD per night for a double room.

 Read more on the costs of traveling Australia.